-When the key is turned to position 'Ill' the starter motor will turn the engine until:
+When the key is turned to position 'III' the starter motor will turn the engine until:

-- The key is released and automatically returns to position 'II'. - The ignition switch is turned to '0' or 'l'. - The gear selector is moved out of 'P' or 'N' (automatic transmission vehicles).
+- The key is released and automatically returns to position 'II'. - The ignition switch is turned to '0' or 'l'

+- The gear selector is moved out of 'P' or 'N' (automatic transmission vehicles). - The engine starts.

 Do not use the starter continuously for longer than six seconds.
 Continued use of the starter will discharge the battery and may damage the starter mechanism.
 When the engine starts, release the key.
+Wait until the engine stops turning before re-using the starter.